LearnersGuild/learning-os/game/processes/goal-selection.md

   - Each voter assigns a goal template to each preference in their scorecard
     - Voters can choose the same goal template for multiple preference
 1. Goal selection (fill **open spots**)
+  - Sort goals by median PGSP of voters who selected goal as primary preferences (ascending)
+    - This way, players who have the lowest PGSP get their goals selected first
   - Convert primary preferences to votes for each goal
   - Goals whose vote count exceeds the Droop quota are selected
   - For each selected goal X